ranggarifqi/express-api-ts-clean-arch/src/lib/README.md

 If there are functions that used in many parts in our app, please put the function here.

-Usecase can use functions in this folder
+Usecase can also use functions in this folder